jota-one/drosse/README.md

 3. In your mocks directory, create a `routes.json` file.
 This file will hold every single mocked route of your server.
 4. In the same directory, you can also create a `.drosserc.js` file.
 This file will allow you to define all the global configurations for your mock server.
 It's optional but you will very likely need it.

-> :grimacing: Yes there are a couple of things to do yourself.
+Yes there are a couple of things to do yourself.
 But you're a developer, right?
 You know how to edit a JSON file or a JS file.
 In the upcoming releases, we will add a CLI and a UI, don't worry!

 Let's focus first on these 2 files.